 They don’t want to be taught to, but expect to be able to learn.
 Millennials especially cite learning as the most desirable benefit a job can offer.
 They expect learning opportunities to be flexible.
 According to Deloitte University Press’ Global Human Capital Trends 2016 report, employees at all levels expect dynamic, self-directed, continuous learning opportunities from their employers.
 That’s the heart of modern professional learning.

-That’s why, to be able compete in the war for workplace talent, organizations need to personalize the professional learning experience and empower employees to lead their own learning.
+That’s why, to be able to compete in the war for workplace talent, organisations need to personalise the professional learning experience and empower employees to lead their own learning.

 “It’s not just about the pay as it is about the whole experience of working for a business,” says Shane Sutherland, Founder and Chief Designer at portfolio and personal learning platform company PebblePad, a D2L partner.
 “The way in which you empower learning is part of that package of benefits that helps keep people happy and keeps them with the business.”

-Here are four ways organizations can personalize professional learning:
+Here are four ways organisations can personalise professional learning:

-Enabling employees to create and keep online learning portfolios is a great way for organizations to pave personalized learning pathways.
+Enabling employees to create and keep online learning portfolios is a great way for organisations to pave personalised learning pathways.
 Online portfolios are a space where employees can build up evidence of their learning, reflect on their experiences, and share those reflections if they wish.
 In that way, they can make employees active actors in their own learning.

 They can be transferable from job to job, so employees can tell the story of who they are, what they’ve learned, and the skills they’ve developed—a key consideration in the quickly growing gig economy.